Femi Pedro: Political career

 In his years as the deputy governor, Pedro was appointed chairman of Lagos State Revenue Mobilization committee.
 They restructured, reorganised and re-engineered the Board of Inland Revenue.
 His experience in the banking sector helped increase Lagos State's internally generated revenue from a rate of 300 million naira per month to 7 billion naira within eighteen months.
 He was popularly referred to as "Mr. Pedronomics", primarily due to his affinity towards micro and macro-economic policies.

 Pedro introduced and implemented the PSP and waste management model that is currently used in Lagos.
 He was also in charge of conducting extensive research in Brazil with other cabinet members to study and understand the novel metropolitan bus transport system which resulted in the BRT.

 Gubernatorial run

 On 13 December 2006, Pedro dumped the Action Congress to declare under the Labour Party.
 He became the first-ever Nigerian to contest for a gubernatorial election under the Labour Party platform.
 On 30 January 2007, Pedro named Oluranti Adebule as his running mate for the 19 April elections.

 2011 elections

 On 24 September 2010 Pedro declared his intention to run for the 2011 governorship election in Lagos State on the platform of Peoples Democratic Party, PDP.

-Pedro lost the PDP's party primaries to Ade Dosunmu.
 He was subsequently appointed as executive vice-chairman of the PDP South West Fund Mobilization Team, which was put together by the presidency to lead the PDP efforts to raise substantial funds for elections in the southwest.